-They go deliciously well with a mutton, fish or chicken curry, simple lunu miris – a tongue burning mixture of chili and red onion chopped together with a dash of lemon juice.
+They go deliciously well with a mutton, fish or chicken curry, simple lunu miris – a tongue burning mixture of chili and red onion chopped together and mixed with a dash of lemon juice.
 I serve these rotis cut into stripes to my little son with just a knob of butter which tastes creamy and buttery in every mouthful.

 You need the following few items to make these: